Charles L. Gilliland

-Charles Leon Gilliland (May 24, 1933 – April 25, 1951) was a United States Army soldier who posthumously received the United States military's highest award, the Medal of Honor, for his actions in the Korean War.
+Charles Leon Gilliland (May 24, 1933 – April 25, 1951) was a United States Army soldier who was posthumously awarded the United States military's highest award, the Medal of Honor, for his actions in the Korean War.
 Gilliland, at age 17, was the youngest Medal of Honor recipient of the Korean War.

 Early life

 Born in the community of Colfax near Mountain Home, Arkansas, Gilliland was the second of nine children of Leon Carl Gilliland, a farmer and construction worker, and Evangeline Margarite Martin Gilliland, a nurse's aide.
 The Gillilands moved to nearby Marion County when Charles was a teenager.
 Throughout his childhood, Gilliland showed a strong interest in the military and law enforcement, enjoyed hunting and fishing, and was a fitness enthusiast in his teenage years.
 When Gilliland was 16, he attempted to enlist in the Marine Corps, but was turned away and advised to continue his education.
 After much convincing, Gilliland's parents agreed to let him enlist in the U.S. Army on his 17th birthday, May 24, 1950.